ING Banner

 sftp> cd /home/intobs

-Finally, from the INT ICS terminal in the same /home/intobs/ directory, you can run the script by simply entering its name at the prompt, namely:
+Finally, from the INT ICS terminal in the same /home/intobs/ directory, you can run the script by this simple invocation:

 SYS> johnscript